Joseph-Chierichella/Bopax-Utilities/CONTRIBUTING.md

-# Contributing to The Utilities of Joseph Chierichella
+# Contributing to Bopax Utilities

 Thanks for your interest in contributing!
 Here’s how you can help.